BrysonGalapon/dvs_structures/README.md

 # Library of Common Data Structures and Algorithms

 This repo provides a library of various commonly used data structures and algorithms.
-This is useful for junior developers (such as myself) to look and play around with working code instead of pseudocode, as a learning experience.
-This library is also useful for practical scenarios in which one quickly needs a data structure / algorithm and doesn't want to bother implementing it by hand.
+This library is useful for practical scenarios in which one quickly needs a data structure / algorithm and doesn't want to bother implementing it by hand.
+This is also useful for junior developers (such as myself) to look and play around with real, working code instead of pseudocode.
+The devil is in the details!

-Data structures like Queues/Stacks, Heaps, LinkedLists, HashTables/HashSets, etc. either probably exist as an already built-in library, or are trivial to implement and are thus exempted from this library.
+Special focus was given to data structures that are "annoying" to implement by hand, or in other words require some minimum threshold of thinking to implement correctly.
+Data structures like Queues/Stacks, Heaps, LinkedLists, HashTables/HashSets, etc. are **exempted** from this library, since either they exist as an already built-in library (most modern languages), or are trivial to implement.

 ## Performance:
-  The functions and data-structures provided have been only designed to meet asymptotic runtime and space requirements as documented. **NO** special effort was made to optimize implementation, so performance may vary.
+  The functions and data-structures provided have been only designed to meet _asymptotic_ runtime and space requirements, as documented within the corresponding source file.
+Beyond that, **NO** special effort was made to optimize constant factors, so performance may vary.

 Supported Languages:
   - Python3